ayust/gke-factorio/README.md

 (Note that the `create` command will try to create both the service and the replication controller again, but since the service still exists, it'll give an error.
 That's okay.)

+You can use the same process to update the version of the server - just grab the new server file, re-build and re-push the docker image, and then re-create the replication controller to restart the server.